 We'd looked forward to a quieter Sandals than the usual young and rowdy North American mob, but all this meant it was a little too subdued.

 None of the St Lucians outside the hotel had fresh water...

 We were told by the hotel manager that the hotel did not have a water production plant, but was being supplied with water by Sandals Grande, which did.
 He told us that none of the St Lucians outside the hotel had fresh water, including himself, and that the Grande, along with other well-equipped hotels, had upped production of water, and were using their spare capacity to supply the local population via tankers.
 During the first few days while were at the Grande (see later), we frequently saw water tankers entering and leaving the hotel premises.
 This also meant that we had to suffer occasional water cut-offs, though these were scheduled for the afternoons when we were generally out enjoying the sun by the pool, so weren't too much of a problem.
-We were glad that Sandals were doing what they could to support the island people – one of our taxi drivers showed us some large capped buckets of water in the back of his car that the resort had given him to take home for his family.
+We were glad that Sandals were doing what they could to support the island people – one of our taxi drivers showed us some large capped buckets of water in the back of his car that the resort had given him (knowingly or unknowingly!) to take home for his family.